tradingstrategy-ai/getting-started/README.md

  # Getting started with algorithmic trading with TradingStrategy.ai

-- This is an example repository for [Trading Strategy framework](https://tradingstrategy.ai) to get started bringing your [algorithmic trading strategy](https://tradingstrategy.ai/glossary/algorithmic-trading) to DEXes and DeFi markets
+- This is an example repository for [the Trading Strategy framework](https://tradingstrategy.ai) to get started bringing your [algorithmic trading strategy](https://tradingstrategy.ai/glossary/algorithmic-trading) to DEXes and DeFi markets
-- This repository contains multiple example backtesting  [notebooks](https://tradingstrategy.ai/glossary/jupyter-notebook) to get started
+- This repository contains multiple examples of backtesting  [notebooks](https://tradingstrategy.ai/glossary/jupyter-notebook) to get started
-- The examples should get you up to the speed how to backtest your strategies on both DEX and [Binance CEX](https://tradingstrategy.ai/glossary/cex) data
+- The examples show how to develop and backtest your strategies on both decentralised exchanges and [Binance centralised exchange](https://tradingstrategy.ai/glossary/cex) data

 - [Prerequisites](#prerequisites)
 - [Development environment options](#development-environment-options)